A comprehensive resource for promotional product distributors and decorators transitioning from bulk ordering to on-demand fulfillment.

 On-demand promotional products are items that are manufactured, decorated, and shipped only after an end customer places an order.
 The distributor never holds inventory — products are produced per order by a fulfillment partner and shipped directly to the buyer.

-This model has existed in consumer e-commerce (through services like Printful, Printify, and Teespring) for over a decade.
+This model has existed in consumer e-commerce (through services like Printful, Redbubble, and Spring) for over a decade.
 What's new is its adoption in the B2B promotional products industry, where distributors are using on-demand to serve corporate clients, sports leagues, franchises, and organizations without the financial risk of pre-stocking inventory.
+Today, B2B-focused platforms integrate multiple fulfillment partners and wholesale suppliers, giving distributors access to a wide product range through a single dashboard.

 The U.S. promotional products industry generates over $26 billion in annual revenue.
 A growing share of this revenue is shifting from traditional bulk ordering to on-demand models — driven by lower risk, broader product selection, and faster time-to-market.